Deadline to be considered for assistantships and graduate fellowships – January 15 annually

 An annual award for outstanding graduate students with a strong commitment to classical archaeology.

 An annual award, renewable for up to three years, for graduate students studying archaeology, with preference of renewal given to those whose financial circumstances would otherwise prevent them from continuing graduate studies.
-Eligibility: students who have scored 90% or better on the GRE and have completed at least 24 credit hours of study in archaeology at the university level.
+Eligibility: students who have completed at least 24 credit hours of study in archaeology at the university level.

 A fellowship typically awarded to MA/PhD or PhD Classial Languages candidates in the first year of graduate study (but may be awarded in years other than the first year of study).
 Recipients shall be selected with preference given to those pursuing one or more of the following: ancient rhetoric/oratory, Cicero, Lucretius, Ovid, the Hellenistic age, medieval literature.